 Buying a Dutch SIM card at Schiphol Airport is too expensive plus the hassle of changing sim cards and numbers is not convenient either.
 Therefore take a look at Tep Wireless.
 This portable WiFi device lets you connect your smartphone, laptop or tablet wherever you go for just a couple bucks per day.
 The best thing about it is that it provides unlimited data plus you can connect up to 5 devices at the same time.
 Check it out!

-Wait till you reach the city center and search for a more affordable prepaid Dutch Sim card.
-I will soon write another article in where I will find out for you what is the best prepaid sim card for tourists in the Netherlands.
+Wait till you reach the city center and search for a more affordable prepaid Dutch sim card, click on the link to find out what is the best Netherlands sim card: KPN, Vodafone, Telfort or T Mobile?